plutov/clickhouse-helm/README.md

 # ClickHouse Helm Chart

 Fully functioning replicated ClickHouse environment.
-Client and Tabix UI included.
+CLI, Graphite and Tabix UI included.
 By default there are 2 replicas.

-It's also important to create replicated tables correctly, you may check sample schema in `sample-schema.sql`, which you have to execute on each node.
+It's also important to create replicated tables correctly, you may check sample schema in `sample-schema.sql`, which you have to execute on each node (`CREATE` queries are not replicated in ClickHouse).

 ## Run